CAM Events via Discord

 Layout When in the find-a-game Text Channel

 Scroll down the list of channels until you see Games.
-Click/tap on the first channel listed which is the find-a-game text channel.
+Check out the game-night!! (announcement) text channel to see if there’s anything of interest; you may want enable notifications for this channel.
+Click/tap on the find-a-game text channel.
 You’ll see valuable, helpful information about how to participate in the various gaming possibilitites members can take advantage of.
-It specifies which online games require advanced registration and the links to register; all these online game apps are free.
+It specifies which online games require advanced registration and the links to register (as shown above); all these online games and apps are free.